What is it?

 The first step of a profile import is to select the Excel file you wish to use.
 This file should be properly formatted and ready to go prior to importing it.
 A properly formatted Excel file will include:

-a "key" column, which is simply a column that contains a value for each user that is unique to that user.
-It can be any of your attributes, such as Email Address, Username, or Member ID, as long as each member has one and each one is unique.
+A "key" column, which is simply a column that contains a value for each user that is unique to that user.
+The best one that should be used is [Username]

-After you upload the file you will be able to select the import action - what you’d like to happen with this import.
+After you upload the file you will be able to check an import action - what you’d like to happen with this import.
 You may select one or more action, depending on your desired outcome.

 2. Member Types